Basic Algorithm Templates

 res = mul(res, primes[i]);

-Theorem: In the NIM game, the first player is guaranteed to win if and only if A1 ^ A2 ^ … ^ An != 0
+Theorem: The first player is sure to win in the NIM game if and only if A1 ^ A2 ^ … ^ An != 0

 8.4 Mex Operation

 Let S be a set of non-negative integers.
-Define mex(S) as the operation of finding the smallest non-negative integer not in set S, i.e.: mex(S) = min{x}, x belongs to natural numbers, and x ∉ S
+Define mex(S) as the operation of finding the smallest non-negative integer that does not belong to the set S, that is: mex(S) = min{x}, x belongs to natural numbers, and x does not belong to S

 8.5 SG Function